electromaggot/HelloVulkanSDL/Xcode/README.md

 ## Mac Build Instructions

-0. A. Clone not only this project, but also https://github.com/electromaggot/VulkanModule into\
+0. A. Clone or unzip not only this project, but also https://github.com/electromaggot/VulkanModule into\
-   &nbsp;&nbsp; &nbsp; the same project directory of your choosing.
-(Alternately, if you prefer ZIPs: download both,\
+   &nbsp;&nbsp; &nbsp; the same parent project directory of your choosing.\
-   &nbsp;&nbsp; &nbsp; double-click each, and drag the two extracted directories into the same parent directory.)\
    B. Open the Mac **Terminal**.app, then\
    &nbsp;&nbsp; &nbsp; `cd HelloVulkanSDL` to this project's directory, which is assumed to be `./` when appearing below.\
    C. Set up **../VulkanModule** as a submodule (that's non-recursive or non-nested) outside this repository:\
    &nbsp;&nbsp; &nbsp; `.submodules/RunMe*.sh`

 1. Download the latest **Vulkan SDK**: &nbsp; https://vulkan.lunarg.com/sdk/home#mac \
+   In the Mac section under "SDK - SDK Installer," double-click the `.dmg` and `InstallVulkan` upon opening it.\
-   Double-click the `.dmg` and `InstallVulkan`.
-For newer Macs with Apple Silicon, the\
-   SDK requires Rosetta, so click Install and run again.\
+   For newer Macs with Apple Silicon, the SDK requires Rosetta, so click Install and run again.\
    When the installer asks "where the Vulkan SDK will be installed" you have a choice,\
    depending on whether you wish to use the SDK elsewhere, making it more accessible\
    for other projects (which is probably what you want).\